Are you hoping to get pregnant with a baby boy?

 Dr. Shettles also believed that a couple cups of coffee (or another caffeinated drink) 15 to 30 minutes before intercourse would give both male and female sperm an extra boost, but that male sperm would be most favored.
 Worth trying.

-Other tips for conceiving a boy
+Other tips for conceiving a baby boy

 While Dr. Shettles’ Method remains the reference for trying to influence the gender of your baby naturally, here are a couple bonus tips that the good doctor might not have been aware of: